Selling A Check Cashing Business

 The check cashing industry serves a unique and specialized niche in the South Florida economy by allowing non-banked individuals to cash checks.
 Most check cashing store customers are small business owners or construction-related workers who do not have a bank account or do not wish to deposit checks using a bank.
-For a fee based on the amount of the check, the these customers can cash their checks without involving traditional banks.
-While it sounds simple, check cashing companies are governed by the Florida Office of Financial Regulations and subject to audits.
+For a fee based on the amount of the check, customers can cash their checks without involving traditional banks.
+Check cashing companies are governed by the Florida Office of Financial Regulations and subject to audits.
 Let’s explore this highly profitable niche and how to properly value check cashing companies when it comes to sell.

 How do Check Cashing Companies Make Money?

 - Most small check cashing companies will cash a customer’s check for approximately 2% of the amount of the check.

 - So if the check is $1,000, the check cashing companies will keep $20 (2% of $1,000) and give the customer $980 in cash.